bitshares/bitshares.github.io-old/_technologies/en/price-stable-cryptocurrencies.md

 settled by an honest 3rd party with a price feed.
 Unfortunately, a contract for difference is not fungible, and has an explicit settlement date, which means it is not useful as a currency.

-## Introducing BitAssets
+## Introducing SmartCoins

-BitAssets take the concept of a contract for difference, and make the long side fungible.
+SmartCoins take the concept of a contract for difference, and make the long side fungible.
 For the purpose of this discussion, we will assume that the long side of the contract is BitUSD and that the backing collateral is BTS (the BitShares core asset).
-To achieve this, BitAssets use the following set of market rules:
+To achieve this, SmartCoins use the following set of market rules:

 1. Anyone with BitUSD can settle their position within an hour at the feed price.
 2. The least collateralized short positions are used to settle the position.